List of teams and organizations in DC Comics: Digitronix Corporation

 Digitronix Corporation is a company in The Hacker Files.

 E

 Euroguard

 Euroguard is a temporary band in Europe created by the JLE and led by Power Girl.

 Everyman Project

 The Everyman Project was created by Lex Luthor to grant a group of people identities and powers and become part of his incarnation of Infinity, Inc.

 Excalibur Crew

 The Excalibur Crew was the shuttle crew that Hank Henshaw was a part of.

+F

+Freedom Fighters

+The Freedom Fighters is a superhero team appearing in American comic books published by DC Comics.
+The original six characters were the Black Condor, Doll Man, the Human Bomb, the Ray, the Phantom Lady, and Uncle Sam.
+Although the characters were created by Quality Comics, they were not gathered in a group until they were acquired by DC.
+The team first appeared in a Justice League of America/Justice Society of America team-up, which ran in Justice League of America #107–108 (October–December 1973), written by Len Wein and drawn by Dick Dillin.
+Their own ongoing series premiered with Freedom Fighters #1 (April 1976), written by Gerry Conway and Martin Pasko, and drawn by Ric Estrada.